piotrmurach/tty-progressbar/README.md

 bar = multibar.register("[:bar]", total: 30)
 ```

-The `register` call returns the newly created progress bar which answers all the progress bar api messages.
+The `register` call returns the newly created progress bar that can be changed using all the available [progress bar API](#2-ttyprogressbar-api) methods.

-Please remember to specify total value for each registered progress bar, either when sending `register` message or when using `update` to dynamically assign the total value.
+*Note:* Remember to specify total value for each registered progress bar, either when sending `register` message or when using `update` to dynamically assign the total value.

 ### 6.3 advance

 Once multi progress bar has been created you can advance each registered progress bar individually, either by executing them one after the other synchronously or by placing them in separate threads thus progressing each bar asynchronously.
 The multi bar handles synchronization and display of all bars as they continue their respective rendering.

-For example, to display two bars async, first register them with the multi bar:
+For example, to display two bars asynchronously, first register them with the multi bar:

 ```ruby
 bar1 = multibar.register("one [:bar]", total: 20)